The MGA With An Attitude

 ROUTING Under Chassis, Fuel, Hydraulic, Electric - RT-120

-This is one of those times when a picture tells most of the story.
 This shows proper under chassis routing and mounting for fuel pipe, brake hydraulic pipe, wiring harness, and main battery cable.
 Thanks to Jim Ferguson in North Carolina for the picture.
+Forgive the fuel line being copper when it should be steel.

-Where the fuel pipe and brake pipe come to the leaf spring, be sure the pipes are routed inboard in front of the spring bracket on the frame so the pipes do not go under the spring bracket at a point commonly used for jacking.
-The battery cable will be routed inboard and upward at the same location.
+Where the fuel pipe and brake pipe come to the leaf spring, the brake pipe is routed inboard of the spring bracket on the frame so the pipe does not go under the spring bracket at a point commonly used for jacking.
+The battery cable is also routed inboard and upward at the same location.
 The wiring harness will continue rearward along the outer frame tube following the upward arch over the rear axle.
-At the highest point of the arch the harness is secured to the under side of the frame with a "P" clip screwed to the same weld tab used for attaching the cable grounding wire ring lug.
+At the highest point of the arch the harness is secured to the outboard side of the frame with a "P" clip screwed to the same weld tab used for attaching the cable grounding wire ring lug and the fuel pipe from tank to pump.

 |